 No, not the degree — I graduated in 2016 with a Master in Nutrition and Didactic in Dietetics.
 The becoming a dietitian part never worked out.
 I applied for dietetic internships twice, once upon graduating and again the following year, and I was rejected twice.
 I guess I wasn’t what they were looking for, which upon inquiry was someone who had experience working in a hospital serving food to patients — you know, stuff completely unrelated to nutritional science and dietetics. #makessense

 I could always try again, but I don’t really care about being a dietitian anymore.
 As this door closed, many others opened.
 For example, I was originally hired by Examine.com as a writer for their Nutrition Examination Research Digest when it first launched in 2014.
 They brought me on as a full-time researcher shortly after I graduated — something I wouldn’t have been able to do if I had to complete a 9-month, full-time, unpaid dietetic internship.

 I also started working as part of the teaching staff for the University of Western States’ Human Nutrition and Functional Medicine master’s program.
 Again, probably wouldn’t have happened if I pursued the dietitian route.

 My point being: There are a bazillion ways life can play out and no one knows what the future holds, and the future certainly doesn’t care about what you plan to happen.
 It isn’t necessarily about what happens, but more so about how you respond.

-Currently, I maintain my position at UWS and work as a content creator and research writer alongside Ari Whitten at The Energy Blueprint.
+Currently, I work as a content creator and research writer alongside Ari Whitten at The Energy Blueprint.
 I also offer consulting services for those interested, which can be found on my contact page.